-Please note that as of 5pm 20th March 2020 our office is closed.
-Our staff will continue to work remotely, but will be working from home and not office based.
+Please note that, until further notice, our office is closed.
+Our staff will continue to work remotely, but will be working from home and not be office based.

-How will this affect Enable and your training/learning?
+How will Coronavirus affect Enable and your training/learning?

 Our staff will continue to work in their own homes.
 This means that they will still be contactable on mobile and email.
 Our website and social media pages will continue to be updated by our staff.
 Please do not call the office phone as we will be unable to answer.

-Tutors are currently contacting learners to provide answers as to how their learning and development will continue during this period.
+Tutors will be contacting learners to provide answers as to how their learning and development will continue during this period.
 We are looking into various online classroom and communication methods.